erezsh/Preql/docs/tutorial.md

 ```

 Notice that Preql creates a new table type for each projection.

+Therefor, the fields that aren't included in the projection, won't be available afterwards.

 **Aggregation** looks a lot like projection, and lets us aggregate information: